vaughany/moodle-block_enrolment_key_generator/readme.md

     19a96/873dc/95e86

-There is the option to prefix and/or suffix the generated key with a string of the user's choosing, eg. if I needed keys which started 'mon' for Monday, into the suffix box I would type `mon` and any character I like to seperate it from the body of the key, giving me `mon/`:
+There is the option to prefix and/or suffix the generated key with a string of the user's choosing, e.g. if I needed keys which started 'mon' for Monday, into the suffix box I would type `mon` and any character I like to separate it from the body of the key, giving me `mon/`:

     mon/Reh-Obe